 Builder’s code editor has a second view, though.
 The CSS view allows you to split your HTML and CSS so that you can work on them separately.

-Manually inlining your CSS is a cumbersome process: Whenever you make a change to a style tag, you’ll have to manually update it in each line of your code.
-Litmus builder automates that step for you.
+Manually inlining your CSS is a cumbersome process: Whenever you make a change to a style tag, you’ll have to update it in each line of your code.
+Litmus Builder automates that step for you.
 Keep your HTML and CSS separated when building your email and leave the process of inlining your CSS to Builder’s automatic CSS inliner tool.

 While relying on Builder’s CSS inliner is one way to speed up email development, Builder has a few more tricks up its sleeves.

-You may remember from Part 1 that the Settings menu had two other toggles besides Inline CSS: Auto-complete and Close tags.
+You may remember from Part 1 that the Settings menu has two other toggles besides Inline CSS: Auto-complete and Close tags.
 These two options, when turned on, allow you to code more reliable campaigns faster.

 Auto-complete allows you to view a list of options for HTML elements when typing in the code editor.
 This can be helpful for those times when you forget a specific HTML element.
-Just start typing and Builder will show you a list of elements that you can select to pop into your code.
+Just start typing and Builder will show you a list of elements you can select to pop into your code.

 Tired of writing the same lines of code over and over again?
 Speed up your development process with the addition of autocompletion support for pre-existing CSS and images.
-For any pre-existing CSS (whether embedded in style block, in the CSS tab, or in Partials), the values will be available as an autocomplete option when using class or id attributes.
+For any pre-existing CSS (whether embedded in style block, in the CSS tab, or in partials), the values will be available as an autocomplete option when using class or id attributes.

 Additionally, any images uploaded to Builder will have the image filename available as an autocomplete option for the source attribute, along with its width/height dimensions for width/height attributes and CSS properties.

-One of my favorite features of Builder’s code editor is its built in Emmet integration.
+One of my favorite features of Builder’s code editor is its built-in Emmet integration.
 Emmet allows you to type shortcuts which are then expanded into full code snippets.
 While Emmet was originally built as a plugin for desktop text editors, we’ve built Emmet right into the code editor—allowing you to take advantage of the power of Emmet without having to download or install anything on your own.

 Test your emails

 By default, the preview pane loads the Browser view of your email.
-This view uses your web browser’s rendering engine to display your email and allows you to quickly see changes to your email as you code.
+This view uses your web browser’s rendering engine to display your email and allows you to quickly see changes to your email as you build.
 You can even test things like links and interactivity within your email.

-The Browser view also allows you to use some of the tools in the toolbar of the preview pane.
+The Browser view in the code editor also allows you to use some of the tools in the toolbar of the preview pane.

-And you can say goodbye to hopping back and forth between Builder and your editing software to discover the dimension of elements in your email.
-With the new grid view dimensions calculator in Builder, you can easily view the dimensions of specific elements in your email, such as a table cell or an image, with a simple hover.
+Need the dimensions of elements in your email?
+Easily view the dimensions of specific elements, such as a table cell or an image, with a simple hover.

 Within the Email Previews view, you can select individual email clients to expand those clients, allowing you to view the full screenshot of your email in that client.

 Speaking of how clients render your email, you can also see the processed version of your HTML.
 A lot of email clients will manipulate the code you send them, creating problematic changes in your HTML and CSS.
-You can now see exactly how your code is changed by toggling the processed HTML button.
+You can see exactly how your code is changed by looking at the processed HTML button, which can be found by clicking the icon in the previews popout (see below).
 Your code editor will display the processed HTML, making hunting down tricky bugs easier than ever.

 Start coding with Builder today

-Learn More in our Litmus Builder Essentials Series
+Learn more in our Litmus Builder Essentials series